gregory-nelson/Cornell-Shimtah/documents/design-journey.md

 ## Changes Based on Lab 13 Peer Feedback (Final Submission)
 > What changes did you make to your design based on your peers' feedback?

+- We edited our nav bar so that it wrapped to the end of the screen in order to match our footer.

+- We set body's height to 100% so that the footer on index.html would sit at the bottom of the page.

 ## User Testing
 > If you conducted user testing in Milestone 1, you only need to user test 2 more users.
 Otherwise, you must conduct user testing with 4 users.